If you’ve decided to go plant-based this year (or are continuing your plant-based journey), we’re here to help you succeed!

 It’s January--the month for a fresh start and setting meaningful intentions.

-If you are among those committing to make 2023 a more plant-based year, we want to make sure you are supported on your path.
+If you are among those committing to make this year a more plant-based year, we want to make sure you are supported on your path.
 So, we’ve outlined some advice below to help ensure a successful and sustainable plant-based journey.